 Step 6: Configure authentication.

-On the Security window, enter a pre-shared key of SECRET-KEY.
-You will not be using a device certificate.
-Click Next to continue.
+- a.
+In the Security window, we need to enter the same shared secret as R3.
+Therefore, enter SECRET-KEY.
+You will not be using a device certificate. - b.
+Click Next to continue and open the NAT Exempt window.